atomix/atomix/README.md

 ### Working with clients

 Clients work similarly to servers in that they take a set of Raft members with which to communicate via a builder.
-In contract to servers, though, clients do not require a unique member ID or a `Log` as they do not store state.
+In contrast to servers, though, clients do not require a unique member ID or a `Log` as they do not store state.
 This means that all operations submitted by a client node will be executed remotely.

 When constructing a client, the user must provide a set of `Members` to which to connect the client. `Members` is a parent